NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

   {"audio_filepath": "/path/to/abcd.wav", "offset": 0, "duration": null, "label": "infer", "text": "-", "num_speakers": null, "rttm_filepath": "/path/to/rttm/abcd.rttm", "uem_filepath": "/path/to/uem/abcd.uem"}

-In each line in input manifest file, audio_filepath item is mandatory while rest of the items are optional and can be passed for desired diarization setting.
+In each line of the input manifest file, ``audio_filepath`` item is mandatory while rest of the items are optional and can be passed for desired diarization setting.
 We refer to this file as manifest file.
 This manifest file can be created by using the script in ``<NeMo_git_root>/scripts/speaker_tasks/pathsfiles_to_manifest.py``.
 The following example shows how to run `pathsfiles_to_manifest.py` by providing path list files.

 .. code-block:: bash